-2.1.7 Associates (accounted for by the equity method)
+2.1.4 Associates (accounted for by the equity method)

 Associates are those entities in which the Group has significant influence, but not control, over the financial and operating policies.
 In respect of equity-accounted investments, goodwill is included in the carrying amount of the investment.
-For further information about recognition of impairment loss for these investments, see section 2.10.3 below.
+For further information about testing for impairment for these investments, see section 2.10.3 below.

-When the Group holds additional long-term interests in the associate (such as loans) which are a part of the Group's net investment in the associate, and when the Group's proportionate share in the additional interests is different to the Group's share in the equity of the associate, the Group recognizes its share in the additional losses of the associate at its proportionate share in the additional interests according to the percentage of the Company's participation in all the levels of the additional interests and according to the order of priority of the additional levels of interests ("the Levels Method").
-If, subsequently, the Group recognizes its share in the profits of the amount of the cumulative losses previously recognized.
+When the Group holds additional long-term interests in the associate (such as loans) which are a part of the Group's net investment in the associate , and when the Group's proportionate share in the additional interests is different to the Group's share in the equity of the associate, the Group recognizes its share in the additional losses of the associate at its proportionate share in the additional interests according to the percentage of the Company's participation in all the levels of the additional interests and according to the order of priority of the additional levels of interests ("the Levels Method").
+If, subsequently, the Group recognizes its share in the profits of the associate, the Company recognizes its share in the profits up to the amount of the cumulative profits previously recognized.

-The Company's investment in DBS is stated as described above.
+2.1.5 The Company's investment in DBS is stated as described above.
 See Note 10.1 below.